 - Switch off all electrical items, especially computers, when not in use. - Remember that heating water is highly energy intensive, so please consider reducing your hot water use by keeping to lower heating temperatures (setting your heating to one degree lower can save 8% of heating energy), showering only as long as you need, and washing your laundry at 40C and lower - Alert the maintenance team to anything which needs fixing (especially taps, lights and the like) and to any particularly draughty windows or doors. - Vegetarian and vegan meals are available in Hall and Deep Hall for those who wish to reduce their meat consumption on environmental and other grounds. - Bringing your own KeepCup for hot drinks in Deep Hall gets you a discount and saves on single use items. - Please only bring what you need to Oxford as there is only storage for International Students between Terms.
-There are various local charity shops offering a whole range of items if you find you need something, and which will take items you need to pass on. - To find more information you can also have a look at the Oxford SU Sustainability Hub, the Students Organising for Sustainability Website, as well as the Sustainable Students Oxford Website. - Contact your Ethics and Environment Rep or the Sustainability Coordinator if you would like to get involved in the Green Impact Team at Lincoln!
+There are various local charity shops offering a whole range of items if you find you need something, and which will take items you need to pass on. - To find more information you can also have a look at the Oxford SU Sustainability Hub, the Students Organising for Sustainability Website, as well as the Sustainable Students Oxford Website.
+You can also check out the student union's Garden Guide if you would like to explore some green spaces. - Contact your Ethics and Environment Rep or the Sustainability Coordinator if you would like to get involved in the Green Impact Team at Lincoln!